 b.
 Name of the program of nursing attended and date of completion of the requirements for eligibility to take the licensure examination in that jurisdiction; and

 2. A statement that the applicant's license has not been revoked, suspended, limited, probated, or otherwise disciplined by the licensing authority and is not subject to disciplinary action;

-(2) An application shall be valid for a period of six (6) months, except as provided for in Section 5 of this administrative regulation.
+(2) An application shall be valid for a period of six (6) months.
 The applicant shall:

 (a) Submit a copy of a marriage certificate, divorce decree, Social Security card, or court order to change the applicant's name, if the applicant's name is changed after the original application is filed; and